RayHan0305/CMEECourseWork/week2/README.md

 A sample of debugging

 18. **align_seqs.py**
 This script aligns two DNA sequences such that they are as similar as possible.
-And i have inserted a breakpoint at the start of the for loop to examine the script
+It can read two DNA sequences from input files and find the best alignment and output it then score to a text file.
+And i have inserted a breakpoint at the start of the for loop to examine the script.

 19. **align_seqs_fasta.py**
 It takes fasta sequences and align them.